Sanjana-Shankar/procurement-documents-concepts-translator/README.md

 Enterprises often receive **purchase orders and invoices** in mixed formats with inconsistent naming conventions (e.g., "Freight" vs. "Logistics" vs. "Shipping").
 This app extracts data from scanned invoices, normalizes cost categories, and provides a clean **unified spend table** for finance teams to run analytics.

-Additionally, the app includes a **Q&A agent** powered by Pathway’s Retrieval-Augmented Generation (RAG) framework, allowing users to clarify finance terms and navigate spend data interactively.
+Additionally, the app includes a **Q&A agent** powered by Google's GEMINI API calls, allowing users to clarify finance terms and navigate spend data interactively.

 ---
 > BudgetIQ Demo Video